digitaltwinconsortium/ManufacturingOntologies/README.md

 Here are the data flow steps:

 1. The UA Cloud Publisher reads OPC UA data from each simulated factory, and forwards it via OPC UA PubSub to Azure Event Hubs.
-1. The UA Cloud Twin reads and processes the OPC UA data from Azure Event Hubs, and forwards it to an Azure Digital Twins instance.
-1. The UA Cloud Twin automatically creates digital twins in Azure Digital Twins in response, mapping each OPC UA element (publishers, servers, namespaces) to a separate digital twin.
-1. Azure Data Explorer also reads and processes the OPC UA data from Azure Event Hubs and generates time series data, which can be used for analytics, such as [OEE (Overall Equipment Effectiveness)](https://www.oee.com) calculation and predictive maintenance scenarios.
+1. Azure Data Explorer reads and processes the OPC UA data from Azure Event Hubs and generates time series data, which can be used for analytics, such as [OEE (Overall Equipment Effectiveness)](https://www.oee.com) calculation and predictive maintenance scenarios.

 ## UA Cloud Twin

 The solution makes use of the UA Cloud Twin also available from the Digital Twin Consortium [here](https://github.com/digitaltwinconsortium/UA-CloudTwin).
-It automatically detects OPC UA assets from the OPC UA PubSub metadata messages sent to the cloud and registers ISA95-compatible digital twins in Azure Digital Twins service for you.

 <img src="Docs/twingraph.png" alt="twingraph" width="900" />